 This Frozen Yogurt Bark recipe takes just a few minutes for a really beautiful (and healthy!) dessert.
+With Greek yogurt, jam swirls and fresh fruit in every bite, this is a refreshing, low-calorie treat you’ll love all summer!

 Plus, isn’t it just ridiculously pretty?!
 This is one recipe that I shared on Instagram and people started making within the hour.